Stephaniedroop/Collider_cognition/README.md

 /plots Plots for reporting
 /Reports Reports for internal use, including cover stories and model comparison

-### FOLDER Data
+#### FOLDER Data.

 /new Participant data from the behavioral experiment.

-/pilot_data Same but early run of same design /modelData Cover stories for experiment, also in paper appendix
+/pilot_data Same but early run of same design.

+/modelData Cover stories for experiment, also in paper appendix.

 ## Package citations